plyp-us/plyp-us.github.io/README.md

 ## Auctus!!!

-Always INCREASE!!!
+Always INCREASE!!
+Compete!
+Compete!
+Compete!
 Accelerate all games negotiations!
 LEAD with the drumbeat of competition.

 When you encounter a new game ... learn the rules, maybe play the game, understand the mindset of other players in the game, play the game better, faster, at a deeper level, more competitively.